 Thoracic Outlet Decompression

-If more conservative treatment options haven’t been effective for neurogenic thoracic outlet syndrome or if you have evidence of vascular thoracic outlet syndrome, your doctor may recommend you undergo surgery to relieve symptoms and complications related to thoracic outlet syndrome.
-There are several types of thoracic outlet decompression, but they all involve decreasing pressure on the nerves or blood vessels affected by the condition.
-It typically requires excision of the 1st thoracic rib and the anterior scalene muscle.
+If other treatments haven’t been effective for neurogenic thoracic outlet syndrome or if you have evidence of vascular thoracic outlet syndrome, your doctor may recommend you undergo surgery to relieve symptoms and complications related to thoracic outlet syndrome.
+There are several types of thoracic outlet decompression, but they all involve decreasing pressure on the affected nerves or blood vessels.
+It typically requires removal of the first thoracic rib and the anterior scalene muscle.

-Our group of vascular and thoracic surgeons are experts on all surgical approaches for thoracic outlet decompression and they would select the best approach for your particular case:
+Our group of vascular and thoracic surgeons are experts on all surgical approaches for thoracic outlet decompression, including robotic-assisted surgery.
+They select an approach that offers the best results:

-Supraclavicular approach: Recommended for arterial thoracic outlet syndrome that may require arterial reconstruction.
+Supraclavicular approach: This method is used for arterial thoracic outlet syndrome that may require reconstruction of arteries.

 Robotic-assisted thoracoscopic surgery: Associated with better visualization of the entire 1st rib and thoracic outlet structures which could potentially represent lower risk of recurrence.
 This is a relatively new technique that may become the preferred approach for thoracic outlet decompression in the near future.
 Our thoracic surgeons are expert robotic surgeons.